Undergraduate and Postgraduate: What is the Difference?

 During postgraduate study, students engage with academics and their research regularly and on a much deeper level.
 They'll also be involved in more extra-curricular academic activities, such as conferences.
 These events are a great way to network with people within your field, and hone your professional skills.

-What support is available to postgraduate students?
+What support is available to postgraduate students at Newcastle?

 Postgraduate students can access similar financial and wellbeing support as their undergraduate counterparts.